 The North Face Kaban is a newly released product that takes the durability of a haul bag and loads it into an everyday use pack.
 It can store any laptop up to 15 inches in size.
 It stands out for its functionality that makes loading up and finding things easy.
-While the ultra durable face fabric is waterproof, the zippers and seams are not.
+While the ultra-durable face fabric is waterproof, the zippers and seams are not.
 It's not the best for wet weather, with water leaking into the exterior pockets, but it will ultimately keep your laptop dry.
-We also thought this would have application as a hiking pack, but after hiking in Hawaii determined that The North Face Borealis is far more versatile (and less expensive).
+We also thought this would have application as a hiking pack, but after hiking in Hawaii determined that it was a little too hot and not breathable enough.

 The North Face Kaban Review

 The Kaban is one of the most durable laptop options out there.
 Its top-loading construction makes it easy to get in and out of the bag.
 It provides functional storage that isn't over the top, with a separate laptop compartment accommodating a 15-inch laptop.
 It's perfect for everyday use to get to and from your favorite geek-out spot.